silverstripe/cwp/docs/en/01_Working_with_projects/06_Working_with_modules.md

 # Working with modules

-Public (or private) modules are available as separate repositories (projects) within the Gitlab.
-They can be included then in any other projects through Composer.
-For more information about Composer usage with SilverStripe see [Installing and Upgrading with Composer](https://docs.silverstripe.org/en/3.2/getting_started/composer/).
+Public (or private) modules are available as separate repositories (projects) within Gitlab or GitHub.
+They can then be included in any other projects through Composer.
+For more information about Composer usage with SilverStripe see
+[Installing and Upgrading with Composer](https://docs.silverstripe.org/en/3.2/getting_started/composer/).

 We assume here that you have your website project already started, based off the basic recipe.